TheFatCat2305/enterprise-sales-customer-analytics/README.md

 ### 2. Customer Segmentation (RFM)
 - Identification of Champions, Loyal, At Risk, and Lost customers
-- Revenue concentration and retention risk analysis
+- Revenue concentration and retention risk with Pareto analysis

 ### 3. Cross-sell Analysis
-- Product combinations with highest business impact
+- Product combinations with the highest business impact
 - Cross-sell adoption rate and unrealised revenue opportunity
 - Segment-level cross-sell recommendations